 The risks that we know about have been previously discussed.
-Unfortunately, "the risks of EC to adolescents have never been adequately studied.
+Unfortunately, the risks of EC to adolescents have never been adequately studied.
 To gauge the level of risk that EC poses to teens, one need only to consider the damage caused by Norplant.
 This progestin-only hormonal contraceptive - the same active ingredient as Plan B®-is no longer available for use in America because it is so dangerous.
-Known risks include significant weight gain, depression, ovarian cyst enlargement, gallbladder disease, high blood pressure and respiratory disorders.
-Among teenagers, some of these common side effects could result in increased rates of bulimia, anorexia, or clinical depression.
-Also, an increased risk of ectopic pregnancy has been associated with use of Plan B-type EC.
-Abdominal pain is also a common side effect of Plan B®.
+Known risks include significant weight gain, depression, ovarian cyst enlargement, gallbladder disease, high blood pressure and respiratory disorders.15 Among teenagers, some of these common side effects could result in increased rates of bulimia, anorexia, or clinical depression.
+Also, an increased risk of ectopic pregnancy has been associated with use of Plan B-type EC.16 Abdominal pain is also a common side effect of Plan B \mathbb{R}^{17} .

-Since OTC/EC precludes parental involvement, it is likely that teenage girls who buy Plan B® at the drugstore and experience abdominal pain may not confide in parents so that a physician could diagnose if a life-threatening ectopic pregnancy had occurred.
-OTC/EC approval would mean that young people would be free to purchase and use (abuse) this powerful hormone without supervision or follow up."
+Should a teenage girl obtain Plan B® from her (over 18) boyfriend or another individual over 18, the lack of parental involvement is also a concern.
+It is unlikely that teenage girls who illegally obtain Plan B® and experience abdominal pain will confide in parents so that a physician could diagnose if a life-threatening ectopic pregnancy had occurred.
+OTC/EC approval means that young people are likely to obtain and use (abuse) this powerful hormone without supervision or follow up.18

 RU-486 was approved by the FDA in a swift and politically-motivated manner: and we've seen the result with the death of Holly Patterson.
 Her parents did not know that she had taken RU-486, until it was too late.
-Heartbeat is thankful that the FDA is appearing to be more cautious this time.
-If a young teenager can buy this over the counter, time and time again, without a parents' knowledge and without medical supervision, who knows what the consequences will be?
+If a young teenager can obtain this through the "help" of older individuals who will purchase it for them, without a parent's knowledge and without medical supervision, who knows what the consequences will be?